Guest of Honour

 - Deep Thoughts by Jack Handey

-In any case, there were more people on the waterfront that day than I had ever seen during daylight hours.
+There were more people on the waterfront that day than I had ever seen during daylight hours.
 About this many people usually come for fireworks, but that's (of course) always at night.

 I wish someone would write a Wellington city song which we could all sing together prior to a big waterfront event.
 I think group singing (large groups, where you don't have to be embarrassed about it) helps to foster a good mood and a spirit of camaraderie.
 (Look at the great mood Carols by Candlelight engenders in the crowd each year.)